HIV is a virus that attacks immune cells. Although HIV infections can’t be cured, they can be treated. These treatments can help prevent AIDS.

 Several types of tests are used to diagnose HIV, with some differences in the tests between the two HIV types.

-There are many types of ART that work very well for people with HIV-1.
-HIV-2 is resistant to certain ART types — enfuvirtide (Fuzeon) and a class of medications called non-nucleoside reverse transcriptase inhibitors.
+HIV-2 is resistant to certain ART types — including fusion inhibitors like enfuvirtide (Fuzeon) and a class of medications called non-nucleoside reverse transcriptase inhibitors.
 These medications will not work in people with HIV-2.

-People with HIV-2 will be treated with other common types of ART medications, including integrase strand transfer inhibitors, nucleoside reverse transcriptase inhibitors, and protease inhibitors.
+Those with HIV-2 will be treated with other common types of ART medications, including integrase strand transfer inhibitors, nucleoside reverse transcriptase inhibitors, and protease inhibitors.
+Researchers are also evaluating whether injectable ART therapies, when combined with other treatments, may be effective in people with HIV-2.

 Because HIV-2 often leads to a lower viral load and has a slower disease progression (takes longer to transform into AIDS), it is often linked to a better outlook.
 A study of one group in West Africa, before the widespread availability of highly effective ART, showed that people with HIV-2 lived twice as long as those with HIV-1.
-However, HIV-2 can still lead to AIDS and be fatal, so treatment is still important.
+However, HIV-2 can still cause AIDS and be fatal, so treatment is still important.

 Vaccines teach your immune system to fight off certain types of germs, including viruses.
 Researchers are currently working on HIV vaccines that could help prevent infection.

-On myHIVteam, the social support network for people with HIV and their loved ones, more than 35,000 members come together to ask questions, give advice, and share their stories with others who understand life with HIV.
+On myHIVteam, the social support network for people with HIV and their loved ones, more than 40,000 members come together to ask questions, give advice, and share their stories with others who understand life with HIV.

 Do you know if you have HIV-1 or HIV-2?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.